Maan Teodoro: Mayor of Marikina (2025–present)

 Teodoro was sworn in as mayor on June 30, 2025, succeeding her husband Marcelino.
 She took her oath of office the same day at the Supreme Court of the Philippines, alongside the councilors elected under her coalition.
 Upon taking office, Teodoro embarked on a series of ocular visits to other local government units as part of an effort to emulate their well-received projects and initiatives.

 Early initiatives

 In August 2025, Teodoro expanded the local government's efforts to enforce the curfew hours for minors in the city.
 That same month, she announced that her government would begin to digitalize local services.

 Flood control

 On August 8, 2025, Teodoro was elected as the focal mayor on flood mitigation and management of the League of Cities of the Philippines.

 Personal life

 Teodoro is married to Marcelino Teodoro.
 They have two children.
+After Marcelino faced criminal complaints for acts of lasciviousness and rape by sexual assault in September 2025, Maan defended her husband, deeming the allegations false and politically motivated.